 On my way back, as I looked back before turning the corner, I caught her waving and shouting something.
 But the wind carried her words away over the waters.
 How I wished I was the wind then!
 I’d have been the wind beneath her sails, untied from this place which would soon cease to be home.

-Submission for LSD, IIMA.
+Club run submission for LSD, IIMA.